-Irin Carmon is a journalist, author and speaker who has been described by The New York Times as being "known for her smarts and feminist bona fides."
+Irin Carmon is a senior correspondent at New York magazine.
 She is the co-author of Notorious RBG: The Life and Times of Ruth Bader Ginsburg (2015) which spent three months on the Times' bestseller list.
 "That I responded so personally to it is a testimony to Ms. Carmon's storytelling and panache," the paper's staff book critic, Jennifer Senior, wrote of Notorious RBG.

 Previously, she was a national reporter at MSNBC and NBC News, reporting on gender, politics, and the law, and a staff writer at Salon and at Jezebel.
 Her reporting and commentary has appeared across print, radio, television, and digital platforms.
 She speaks frequently across the country on women's leadership and rights.